Updated April 4, 2019

 Since 2004, many other deal-of-the-day sites have sprung up.
 Some of these were additional offerings by established retailers, while some were “flash sale only” sites offering goods from multiple brands.

 Importantly, flash sales enjoyed much success because of the way the economy was headed.
 Flash sales really began to take off in 2007 and 2008 when the market crashed and recession hit.
 Consumers, for their part, needed to tighten their belts, and so flash sites were a way to splurge a little on luxuries while still getting a really good deal.
 The “buy it or lose it” aspect also made the sale itself fun and exciting.
 For retailers, flash sales were often an easy way to move slow-moving items—a very important strategy when inventories were becoming backlogged with unmoved goods.
 Thus, flash sales fit with the scarcity mindset that came with the recession.

 Another twist to the flash sales trend was the rise of social media.
 Because some deals required a “participant quotient” for the deal to activate, it became popular to share them across social media and invite friends to participate.
 This amounted to a kind of inexpensive word-of-mouth marketing.

 The wine industry was no stranger to flash sales, either.
-Sites like WineShopper, Last Call Wines, Wine Woot, and Wines ‘Til Sold Out sprang up during the flash sale craze, and several of them are still with us today.
+Sites like WineShopper, Last Bottle Wines, Wine Woot, and Wines ‘Til Sold Out sprang up during the flash sale craze, and several of them are still with us today.
 Many of these companies offered wineries a chance to offload inventory and get cash on hand to improve cash flow but still offered steep discounts to consumers.